lnsayer/my-website/_posts/titanic_machine_learning_project.md

 Some notes:
  - The custom dropped columns could have been dropped automatically in the `prepare_dataframe` function since all those features had been imputed or one-hot encoded.
 When I was experimenting with using different features I used this quite a lot.
- -  It is not immediately clear of the cause for the missing age values (missing at random or not at random [2]).
+ -  The cause of the missing age values is not immediately clear (missing at random or not at random [2]).
 This is something we could have investigated further.
 I did not want to remove this column as it is such a useful predictor.
 Imputing using the median age would not give the best estimate for age since the passengers' ages vary depending on their passenger class, fare etc. There are other variables we can use to predict the missing values such as their title or number of siblings (children are more likely to travel with siblings than adults are).
 For this reason I decided to use a k-nearest neighbour algorithm because it is accurate, simple and fast.
 See my possible improvements at the bottom of the article for more information.
 Imputing the missing ages gave a similar distribution compared to the original non-missing data:

 ```python
 # Columns to drop in preparing the dataframes